leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 # The investigation of the dynamical consequences of long-range patchy connections in the visual cortex V1

-This repository collects the code for simulations and experiments that was used for my thesis project.
-The code is written in Python3.6 and uses mainly the Nest framework.
+The repository contains the Python code for the simulations and experiments of my master's degree project at Kungliga Tekniska Högskolan KTH in Stockholm, Sweden.

 ## Requirements
 PyNest is maintained in a separate ppa repository.
 Use the provided script to install the